 User permissions required: 'View Sources' AND 'View Labels'

-Validation within Re:infer is the process by which the platform evaluates the performance of the model associated with a dataset by testing itself against a sub-set of training data from within that dataset.
+Validation within Re:infer is the process by which the platform evaluates the performance of the model associated with a dataset by testing how well it is able to predict each label in the taxonomy, using a sub-set of training data from within that dataset.

-Based on this training, it then tries to predict labels for the minority test set and evaluates the results for both precision and recall against the actual labels that were applied by a human user.
+Based on this training, it then tries to predict which labels should apply to the verbatims in the test set and evaluates the results for both precision and recall against the actual labels that were applied by a human user.